-The federal government is proposing the Canada Emergency Response Benefit (CERB) for workers who lose income as a result of the COVID-19 pandemic.
+The federal government has announced the Canada Emergency Response Benefit (CERB) for workers who lose income as a result of the COVID-19 pandemic.
 Applications for the Canada Emergency Response Benefit are now open at Canada.ca/coronavirus or by phone 1-833-966-2099.

 Work Sharing Program